HACKER097/wisdom-tree/README.md

 ## Custom quotes

-The user can use any set of quotes by adding a file called `qts.txt` with one qoute per line to the defualt config location:
+The user can use any set of quotes by adding a file called `qts.txt` with one qoute per line to the default config location:

 {`CONFIG_LOCATION`}/wisdom-tree